pnp/sp-dev-fx-extensions/samples/react-application-team-archived-notification/README.md

-# SPFx Application Customizer for archived notifiier
+# SPFx Application Customizer for displaying notification if a team is set as archived

 ## Summary
 This sample demonstrates how to check is current team linked to team site set as archived from Microsoft Graph API.
 If team is archived, notification is diplayed to end-user on header placeholder.